 Since we arrived on a Monday, we had our pick of sites, and opted for a shaded site with water and electric.
 We could have gotten full hookups, but it would have been in full sun with neighbors right next to us.
 There was a trailer next to us in the shade, but we never saw the owner's the whole time we were there- most likely they just stay on the weekends.
 The next closest were 3 sites down and also deserted for the week.
 Despite the age of the park, we loved how scenic it was and having so many empty sites around us was super nice.

-view in the other direction from our campsite
+view of the ocean from our campsite |

-private road through the campground- perfect for walking and bike riding
+private road through the campground- perfect for walking and bike riding |

 I’d checked our cell phone provider’s service map before we left, and they claimed we’d have 3G coverage, but that was a lie.
 I was roaming most of the time, and the signal was just strong enough for me to send and receive texts, but that was it.
 So no using my cell as a hotspot to get work done.
 Getting a cell signal booster or other provider is looking more and more attractive all the time.